dgurney/mod7/README.md

 # DISCONTINUED

-Further development will happen in [here for the generator library](https://github.com/dgurney/unikey), and [here for the generator library cli frontend](https://github.com/dgurney/unikey-mod7)
+Further development will happen in [here for the generator library](https://github.com/dgurney/unikey), and [here for the cli version](https://github.com/dgurney/unikey-mod7)

 # mod7
 Key generator for any Microsoft products that use the mod7 algorithm.
 Caveat emptor: despite being functional, this codebase is rather old, so you may find some stupid code here and there.